D-Von Dudley: TNA Hall of Fame (2014)

+Sporadic appearance (2023)

+At the September 9, 2023 taping of Impact 1000 (aired September 14), Hughes made his return to TNA, now known as Impact Wrestling, after a nine-year absence, teaming up with Bully Ray, effectively reuniting Team 3D, who competed in a winning effort against the returning Desi Hit Squad.
+After the match they put Rohit Raju through a table.

 Return to the independent circuit (2013–2016)

 Devon appeared at House of Hardcore 3, where he and Matt Hardy defeated Homicide and Eddie Kingston.
 He also came out later that night during Bully Ray's segment involving Tommy Dreamer and Spike Dudley, teasing a confrontation with Bully only for the two to hit Dreamer with a 3D.
 On June 6, 2014, Devon was scheduled to face Abyss and Tommy Dreamer along with Bully Ray.
 However, Ray was pulled out of the event, so the main event was Devon and Dreamer vs Rhino and Abyss.
 Dreamer and Devon won the match.
 On June 7, 2014, he and CW Anderson defeated Eddie Kingston & Homicide at House of Hardcore 5.

-On 13 July 2014, Team 3D made their debut in Squared Circle Wrestling, where they won the 2CW Tag Team Championship by defeating Axe and Kevin Steen.
+On July 13, 2014, Team 3D made their debut in Squared Circle Wrestling, where they won the 2CW Tag Team Championship by defeating Axe and Kevin Steen.
 On July 26, 2014, Devon defeated Abel Andrew Jackson at Reality of Wrestling's Summer of Champions.
 On September 6, 2014, Devon made his debut in Wichita Falls, TX for Pure Action Championship Wrestling's Brawl In The Falls III, winning and becoming the promotion's final heavyweight champion.

 At House of Hardcore VII, Team 3D made their debut in the promotion.
 They defeated Killer Elite Squad.

 On March 8, 2015, Team 3D lost the 2CW Tag Team Championship to The Young Bucks.

 On August 28, it was announced that Team 3D would compete for Insane Championship Wrestling at Fear & Loathing IX on November 20, where they challenged Polo Promotions (Jackie Polo and Mark Coffey) for the ICW Tag Team Championship in a losing effort.

 On December 17, Hughes wrestled once again as one half of The Dudley Boyz, in a losing effort to capture the House of Glory Tag Team Championship at HOG VI.
 That match is his last known match to date.

+January 2015 D-Von wrestled for WUW at gleasons gym 30 year anniversary show taking on Mike Iannuzzi.